Associate Professor of American and English Literature

 E-mail: justin.quinn [at] ff.cuni.cz

 Justin Quinn was born in Dublin, and educated there at Trinity College (BA & PhD).
 With David Wheatley, he was a founding editor of the Irish poetry magazine, Metre.
 His translations of the Czech poet Petr Borkovec, From the Interior, appeared in 2008 from Seren.
-He also lectures at the Department of English, Pedagogical Faculty of the University of West Bohemia.
+He also lectures at the Department of English, Faculty of Education, at the University of West Bohemia.
 His translations of Bohuslav Reynek, The Well at Morning: Selected Poems, 1925-1971, will appear from the Charles University Press, with essays by Martin C. Putna and Jiří Šerých, in Spring 2017 (read a sample).
 He is presently translating the poetry of Jan Zábrana.

 He has published six collections of poetry, and his work has appeared in the Yale Review, TLS, Berfrois, Poetry Review, Irish Times, New Yorker, Poetry Ireland Review, Souvislosti, The Literateur, Body and the Irish Review among others.
 Tomáš Fürstenzeller translated his poetry into Czech (Vlny a stromy; Opus, 2009).
 A novel, Mount Merrion (Penguin), was published in 2013; it was translated by his wife, Tereza Límanová, into Czech and published by Argo in 2015.

 He writes occasionally for the Dublin Review.
 (Landscape and Memory in the Sudetens, The Cabinet: A House in Prague)

 A monograph entitled Between Two Fires: Transnationalism and Cold War Poetry was published by Oxford University Press in 2015.
 A Czech translation (by Martin Pokorný) will be published by Charles University Press.

 Between Two Fires: Transnationalism and Cold War Poetry (OUP, 2015)